isabella232/offer-decisioning.en/help/get-started/using/user-interface.md

 * **[!UICONTROL Collections]**: create and manage static and dynamic offer collections.
 See [About offer collections](../../offer-library/using/creating-collections.md).

-* **[!UICONTROL Placements]**: create and manage placements where your offers will display. and tags for your offers.
+* **[!UICONTROL Placements]**: create and manage placements where your offers will display and tags for your offers.
 See [Creating placements](../../offer-library/using/creating-placements.md).

 * **[!UICONTROL Decision Rules]**: manage the conditions under which your offers are presented.
 See [Creating a decision rule](../../offer-library/using/creating-decision-rules.md).